davidelee7/CourseraDataCleaning/CodeBook.md

 **Coursera Project Code Book**

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals *tAcc-XYZ* and *tGyro-XYZ*.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+These time domain signals (prefix 't' to denote time units) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals *(tBodyAcc-XYZ and tGravityAcc-XYZ)* using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals *(tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)*.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm *(tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)*.

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing *fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.* (Note the 'f' to indicate frequency domain signals).
+In subsequent processing the t prefix was replaced with 'time' and the f prefix was replaced with 'frequency' to insure the nature of the measurement units was clear.

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.